MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     1. Log in as Ni Kang (Employee).
     1. Select **Documents** from the navigation menu.
     1. Use the provided interface to open a file selection dialog.
-    1. Locate and select a PDF file that's less than 25MB, then fill the Title ("Test Document") and Category ("Personal Files") fields.
+    1. Locate and select a PDF file that's less than 25 MB, then fill the Title ("Test Document") and Category ("Personal Files") fields.
     1. Select the "Upload" option to start the upload process.
     1. Verify that an upload progress indicator appears.
     1. Verify that the document appears in your uploaded documents list.